 - www.smartraveller.gov.au (for holders of Australian passports); or

 - www.safetravel.govt.nz or www.travcour.co.nz (for holders of New Zealand passports)

-for further information.
 It is your responsibility to ensure that you and everyone travelling with you have all necessary passports, visas and all other travel documents required to board the ship and enter the countries visited on your cruise, and to ensure that these are valid and in order.
-Guests should also ensure that they obtain any required health documents or inoculations required and find our about dangers to health and safety at any destination (see further information at clauses 12 and 31).
+Guests should also ensure that they obtain any required health documents or inoculations required and find out about dangers to health and safety at any destination (see further information at clauses 12 and 1).
 If we provide assistance in relation to any of the above aspects of your travel, this does not release you from your responsibility in respect of these matters.

-For domestic Australian sailings which call in only at Australian ports, Australian citizens require either a valid passport or government issued pictured and laminated ID card (for example, a drivers licence, or proof of age ID card).
+For domestic Australian sailings which call in only at Australian ports, Australian citizens require either a valid passport or government issued pictured and laminated ID card (for example, a driver's license or proof of age ID card).
 For all other nationalities, a passport (plus visa if needed in Australia) is required.

-All prices shown on our Australian and New Zealand website and quoted in our Australian and New Zealand brochures are per person in $AUD or $NZD (as applicable, depending on where the ticket is being acquired) unless otherwise stated, and are based on two people sharing the specified Stateroom grade.
-Cruise fares cover the cruise for you (and your baggage allowance) from the point of departure as specified on your cruise voucher to the point of final destination as specified on your cruise voucher, and include the following, where applicable:
+All prices shown on our Australian and New Zealand website and quoted in our Australian and New Zealand brochures are per person in $AUD or $NZD (as applicable, depending on where the ticket is being acquired) and are based on two people sharing the specified stateroom grade.
+Cruise prices cover the cruise for you (and your baggage allowance) from the point of departure as specified on your cruise voucher to the point of final destination as specified on your cruise voucher, and include the following, where applicable: